bielbienne/bst.pygasus.core/README.rst

 Recommendation
 --------------

 The ZCA (Zope component Architectur) is a main element in this framework.
 If you are not familiar with it, we recommend you first learn its basics.
 You can follow the links at the bottom of this page.
-Also other external libraries are already good documented and this why we don't do it an second time.
+Also other external libraries are already well documented, which is why we didn't want to do that twice.

 Buildout
 --------

 We recommend to setup up a buildout for your project.
-First It will install all required dependencies and the scripts needed to run a server.
+First it will install all required dependencies and the scripts needed to run a server.
 The boostrap file can be downloaded at https://bootstrap.pypa.io/bootstrap-buildout.py.

 File structure: